kravietz/pyOCB/README.md

 Parameters
 ----------
 OCB has two parameters: _key_ and _nonce_.
-Key will be typically 128 bit AES key:
+Key will be typically 128, 192 or 256 bit AES key:

 	>>> key = bytearray().fromhex('A45F5FDEA5C088D1D7C8BE37CABC8C5C')
 	>>> ocb.setKey(key)

+Nonce doesn't need to be random and it can be based on counter.
 Nonce **must** be selected as a new value for each message encrypted.
-Nonce has to be the same length as key:
+Nonce has to be the same length as underlying cipher block length, typically 128 bits:

 	>>> nonce = bytearray(range(16))
 	>>> ocb.setNonce(nonce)